haroldcohen/pymnesia/README.md

 Until a more detailed documentation is released, please refer to the examples below for usage.

+Please keep in mind that the features will usually be made available through an api import.
+Core classes, functions and such should not be imported and used directly.

 ### Entities

 #### Declaring a simple entity